LLNL/ExaConstit/README.md

 Date: Aug.
 6, 2017

-Updated: Oct.
-13, 2020
+Updated: Jan.
+3, 2020

-Version 0.3.1
+Version 0.4.0

 # Description:
 A principal purpose of this code app is to probe the deformation response of polycrystalline materials; for example, in homogenization to obtain bulk constitutive properties of metals.
 This is a nonlinear quasi-static, implicit solid mechanics code built on the MFEM library based on an updated Lagrangian formulation (velocity based).

 Currently, only Dirichlet boundary conditions (homogeneous and inhomogeneous by degree-of-freedom component) have been implemented.
 Neumann (traction) boundary conditions and a body force are not implemented.
-Changing essential boundary conditions is on our roadmap but has not been implemented at this time.
+We support changing boundary conditions as well.
+So, it's possible to run cyclic, strain-rate jump test, or a number of other type simulations.
 A new ExaModel class allows one to implement arbitrary constitutive models.
 Crystal plasticity model capabilities are primarily provided through the ExaCMech library.
 The code also currently allows for various UMATs to be interfaced within the code framework.

 Through the ExaCMech library, we are able to offer a range of crystal plasticity models that can run on the GPU.
 The current models that are available are a power law slip kinetic model with both nonlinear and linear variations of a voce hardening law for BCC and FCC materials, and a single Kocks-Mecking dislocation density hardening model with balanced thermally activated slip kinetics with phonon drag effects for BCC, FCC, and HCP materials.
 Any future model types to the current list are a simple addition within ExaConstit, but they will need to be implemented within ExaCMech.
 Given the templated structure of ExaCMech, some additions would be comparatively straightforward.